bbauska/CSS-G4G/README.md

-# CSS-G4G
+<h1>CSS-G4G</h1>
 Geeks 4 Geeks: CSS Tutorial, Brian Style

-CSS Introduction
+<h2>CSS Introduction</h2>
 Last Updated : 21 Jan, 2026
-CSS (Cascading Style Sheets) is a language designed to simplify the process of making web pages presentable.
+<p>CSS (Cascading Style Sheets) is a language designed to simplify the process of making web pages
+presentable.</p>

-It allows you to apply styles to HTML documents by prescribing colors, fonts, spacing, and positioning.
+<p>It allows you to apply styles to HTML documents by prescribing colors, fonts, spacing, and
+positioning.</p>
-It separates content from styling and allows CSS to be reused across pages.
+<p>It separates content from styling and allows CSS to be reused across pages.</p>
-HTML uses tags, and CSS uses rule sets.
+<p>HTML uses tags, and CSS uses rule sets.</p>
-CSS styles are applied to the HTML element using selectors.
+<p>CSS styles are applied to the HTML element using selectors.</p>

 Understanding Cascading
-Cascading in CSS defines how the browser resolves conflicts between multiple CSS rules using importance, specificity, and source order.
+<p>Cascading in CSS defines how the browser resolves conflicts between multiple CSS rules using
+importance, specificity, and source order.</p>

-CSS follows a hierarchy-Inline, Internal, External styles.
+<p>CSS follows a hierarchy-Inline, Internal, External styles.</p>
-Specificity decides which selector has more weight.
+/p>Specificity decides which selector has more weight.</p>
-Later rules override earlier ones if they have equal priority.
+<p>Later rules override earlier ones if they have equal priority.

 CSS Selector
-A CSS selector is a pattern used to target HTML elements and apply specific styles based on their type, class, ID, attributes, or state.
+<p>A CSS selector is a pattern used to target HTML elements and apply specific styles based on their
+type, class, ID, attributes, or state.</p>

-Selectors can target elements by tag, class, or ID.
+<p>Selectors can target elements by tag, class, or ID.</p>
-Combinators allow selecting elements based on hierarchy or sibling relationships.
+<p>Combinators allow selecting elements based on hierarchy or sibling relationships.</p>
-Attribute selectors target elements with specific attributes or values.
+<p>Attribute selectors target elements with specific attributes or values.</p>
-Pseudo-classes style elements in a particular state (e.g., :hover, :first-child).
+<p>Pseudo-classes style elements in a particular state (e.g., :hover, :first-child).</p>
-Pseudo-elements style specific parts of an element (e.g., ::first-letter, ::after).
+<p>Pseudo-elements style specific parts of an element (e.g., ::first-letter, ::after).</p>
-Advanced selectors like :not() or :nth-child() allow precise and complex selection.
+<p>Advanced selectors like :not() or :nth-child() allow precise and complex selection.</p>
-Efficient use of selectors leads to clean, maintainable, and scalable CSS.
+<p>Efficient use of selectors leads to clean, maintainable, and scalable CSS.</p>

 Working of CSS
-CSS applies styles to HTML elements, helping the browser render a visually styled and well-structured web page
+<p>CSS applies styles to HTML elements, helping the browser render a visually styled and well-structured
+web page.</p>

 1. Load HTML